tx00-resources-en/activities/Reading/jwt.md

 ## How Hash Functions Work

-Recall from Module Two that a hash function is a function taking an input and yielding an output.
+A hash function is a function taking an input and yielding an output.
 Two crucial aspects to remember are:

 - The output CANNOT be reversed to derive the input, yet...
 - Utilizing the same input in the hash function will ALWAYS yield the same output.